onap/policy-parent/docs/development/devtools/drools-s3p.rst

 - vDNS failure scenario.
 - vFirewall success scenario.

-Five threads, one for each scenario described above, push the traffic back to back with no pauses.
+Five threads ran in parallel, one for each scenario.
+The transactions were initiated by each jmeter thread group.
+Each thread initiates a transaction, monitors the transaction, and as soon as the transaction ending was detected, it initiated the next one, so back to back with no pauses.

-All transactions completed successfully as expected in each scenario.
+All transactions completed successfully as it was expected in each scenario, with no failures.

 The command executed was